LeeTrent/learn-go-web-dev/go-mvc-mongodb/README.md

 3. Attempts to conform to REST API principles by using the "julienschmidt/httprouter" library

 # Database
-PostgreSQL running on localhost
+MongoDB running on localhost

 # How to run
-1. go run *.go
+1. Execute the following in root folder where main.go resides: go run *.go
 2. Past the folloing URL in your favorite web browser http://localhost:8080/